burrito-project/burrito-driver/README.md

-# Burrito Driver Application
+# Bus Driver Application

+Status: Production ready

-A flutter application to send the location of a university public transportation in real time.
+A Flutter application that send the location, battery and status of the UNMSM bus transport in regular intervals to be consumed by application clients.